Adroited

 How It Works in Practice

-At its core, custom automation software development follows a straightforward pattern.
+At its core, workflow automation tools 2026 follows a straightforward pattern.
 First, you identify the manual, repetitive processes that consume your team’s time.
 Second, you map the decision logic — the rules, exceptions, and judgment calls that currently require human involvement.
 Third, you build software that executes those rules automatically, with AI handling the decisions that previously required human judgment.

 The AI component is what separates modern automation from traditional rules-based systems.
 Traditional automation follows rigid if-then rules: if the invoice total exceeds $5,000, route to the finance director.
 AI-powered automation handles ambiguity: read this unstructured email, determine what the customer is asking for, categorize the request, extract the relevant data, and route it to the right team — even when the email does not follow any template.